aesthete797/wdm-challenges-credit-card/README.md

 PNG designs for Desktop, Mobile

-PNG/Videos for hover states and animations if applicable
+PNG/Videos for hover states and animations if applicable.

+Link to Vercel page: https://wdm-challenges-credit-card.vercel.app/